CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 completed, so there is no intermediate value printed while it's running.

-In this example we have used a single node with 4 GPUs:
+Example output where we have used a single node with 4 GPUs:

 ```
 GPU energy